-If you have applied to or taken a class at Central Piedmont before, you do not need to apply again.
-If you don't remember your student ID number, username, or if you are in our system, please first contact a student success navigator (information in the "Contact" section).
+If you have applied to Central Piedmont or taken a class here before, you do not need to apply again.
+If you don't remember your student ID number, username, or if you might already be in our system, please first contact a student success navigator.

 Activate Your Central Piedmont Login